Skip to content

 Data

-When you submit payments to a third-party processor based on Stripe invoices, your system records the invoices as paid_out_of_band.
-The rest of Billing’s subscription cycle continues normally.
-You’ll customize two key Stripe Billing workflows:
+When you submit payments for Stripe invoices to a third-party processor, your system records the invoices as paid_out_of_band.
+The remaining subscription cycle continues normally.
+To use out-of-band invoices, you need to customize two key Stripe Billing workflows:

 • Collecting customers’ payment method details